klvl/twitter-tests/README.md

 This repository contains recruitment challenge for QAA position.

-* Implement maximum amount of tests for a
+* Implement maximum amount of twitter for a
 [search endpoint](https://developer.twitter.com/en/docs/twitter-api/tweets/search/api-reference/get-tweets-search-all)
 using a boundary values and equivalence partitioning test design techniques
 * Tests should be implemented using a real account and using stub